Ramneek82810/Calculator/README.md

 ## Table of Contents 📚

-About the Project 📖
+-About the Project 📖

-How It Works ⚙️
+-How It Works ⚙️

-Why This Project? ❓
+-Why This Project? ❓

-Getting Started 🛠️
+-Getting Started 🛠️

-Contributing 🤝
+-Contributing 🤝

-License 📜
+-License 📜

 ## About the Project 🌟
 This Python calculator project is your go-to solution for handling simple math operations.
 It’s beginner-friendly and demonstrates core programming concepts like input validation, computation, and error handling.